 Reports & AI Narratives

-The Icosa report system translates your structural profile into readable, clinically grounded narrative — then layers on visualizations, cross-system translations, and exportable formats so you can use your results however they serve you best.
+The Icosa report system translates your structural profile into readable, clinically grounded narrative — then layers on visualizations, cross-system translations, and exportable formats so you can use your profile however it serves you best.

 AI-Generated Narratives

 Every narrative is generated by an AI model (Anthropic Claude) that has been given deep structural knowledge of the Icosa model.
 The system does not produce generic personality descriptions.
-It reads your specific profile — your exact grid configuration, your precise Coherence score, which Gateways are open or closed, which Traps are active, what formation you occupy — and writes an interpretation grounded in that unique data.
+It reads your specific profile — your exact grid configuration, your precise Coherence band, which gateways are open or closed, which traps are active, what formation you occupy — and writes an interpretation grounded in that unique data.

-Three narrative depths are available, matched to assessment tier and user need:
+Three narrative depths are available, matched to assessment engine and user need:

 Quick summary (Claude Haiku): A concise overview of your profile shape, your Coherence band, and the most salient features.
 Best for fast orientation or regular check-ins.